Chickpeas | Benefits | Side Effects | Carbs | Keto | Hummus | Low-Carb Substitutes | Conclusion | FAQ | Studies

 In short, chickpeas are poorly suited for the ketogenic diet since they are a high-carbohydrate food.

-Although some people argue that small amounts do not exceed the average tolerance limit of 50 grams of carbohydrates per day, chickpeas are not recommended.
+Although some argue that small amounts do not exceed the average tolerance limit of 50 grams of carbohydrates per day, chickpeas are not recommended.

 On the one hand, you will already be eating small amounts of carbohydrates as part of other meals.